joescii/lift-ng/README.md

 }
 ```

-If you want to handle the downloading of javascript assets yourself with a library such as [head.js](http://headjs.com/), then you initialize with `includeJsModule = true` and `includeJsScript = false`.
+If you want to handle the downloading of javascript assets yourself with a library such as [head.js](http://headjs.com/), then you should initialize with `includeJsModule = true` and `includeJsScript = false`.
 This will prevent our `Angular` snippet from including the `liftproxy.js` file, and drop the `NET_LIFTMODULES_NG` javascript module into the global space.
-With this you can get the full path to the `liftproxy.js` file via `NET_LIFTMODULES_NG.path` and get just the lift-ng version alone with `NET_LIFTMODULES_NG.version`.
+With this you can get the full path to the `liftproxy.js` file via `NET_LIFTMODULES_NG.path` or get just the lift-ng version alone with `NET_LIFTMODULES_NG.version`.

 ## Supported Versions